mli/new-docs/python/guide/module/gluon/parameters.md

 ### All Parameters at Once

-Accessing parameters as described above can be a bit tedious, in particular if we have more complex blocks, or blocks of blocks (or even blocks of blocks of blocks), since we need to walk through the entire tree in reverse order to how the blocks were constructed.
+Accessing parameters as described above can be a bit tedious, in particular if we have more complex blocks, or blocks of blocks (or even blocks of blocks of blocks), since we need to walk through the entire tree in reverse order to learn how the blocks were constructed.
 To avoid this, blocks come with a method `collect_params` which grabs all parameters of a network in one dictionary such that we can traverse it with ease.
 It does so by iterating over all constituents of a block and calls `collect_params` on subblocks as needed.
 To see the difference consider the following:

 ```{.python .input  n=6}
 # parameters only for the first layer